rabbidave/Serverless-Latent-Space-Monitoring/README.md

     The function process_record starts a Comprehend job for every 1000 records within the loop.
     Planned Change: Consider aggregating the records and starting the job once after the loop.

+Lambda 2)

+Improve Error Handling to be AWS Service Specific

+Have GPT4 suggest any other opportunties for improvement

+etc

+Terraform Module)

+Provisioning; currently has none

+Identify if other policies are needed outside the resource policy allowing Lambda 2 invocation by DynamoDB Streams